parulc7/Public-APIs-List-Crawler/README.md

 # Public APIs List Crawler

 * Built entirely on Python without using any Scraping Framework
-* Uses the SuperFast Asynchronous Programming Modules for Python -  `asyncio` and `aiohttp`
+* Uses the SuperFast Asynchronous Modules for Python - `aysncio`, `aiohttp` and `request-sync`
-* Leverages Semaphores to limit the rate of requests made per minute, thus respecting the Rate Limit set by the Server
+* Leverages Semaphores to control the rate of requests made per minute, thus respecting the Rate Limit set by the Server
+* Uses `pymongo` to write the json file to a Mongo Database hosted on Mlab, locally stored in `db/crawler_data`

 ## Details